Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Introduction

 Learning of simplices is a well-studied task.
-Due to its practical importance, many efficient algorithms are proposed that solve the problem in different scenarios such as noisy and sparse cases.
-From a theoretical point of view, however, the problem is less studied and fundamental results are not derived for diverse situations that the problem may face.
-Several efficient algorithms for learning of simplices are already proposed (see Section \ref{sec:intro:LR}) which still suffer from a very large sample complexity.
-In a concurrent line of work, researchers have been working on deriving information-theoretic bounds on sample complexity of the problem without putting any restrictions on the efficiency of the corresponding algorithms.
-Recently, optimal sample complexity bounds are derived for the noiseless case where Maximum Likelihood Estimator (MLE) is used.
-The output of MLE for this problem is the minimum volume simplex which contains all the samples.
-In \cite{najafi2021statistical}, Najafi et al. proved that MLE is a PAC-learning algorithm for finding a $K$-simplex with an asymptotically decreasing Total Variation (TV) distance.
-They showed that a maximum of $\tilde{O}\left(K^2/\epsilon \right)$\footnote{Logarithmic terms are ignored.} samples are sufficient to estimate the true simplex up to a TV distance of $\epsilon$ for $\epsilon>0$.
-However, we do not have access to noiseless data in real-world situations, and the minimum-volume inclusive simplex solution no longer is a valid answer for the problem.
-In fact, in noisy regimes the corrupted samples are not necessarily contained inside the true simplex.
+Due to its practical importance, many heuristic algorithms are proposed to solve this problem in different scenarios such as noisy and sparse cases.
+In this paper, we focus on the theoretical aspects of this research area which still contains several open problems.
+There exists at least one efficient algorithm for learning of simplices that comes with a theoretical guarantee (see Section \ref{sec:intro:LR}), but still suffers from a very large sample complexity, e.g., it requires $n\geq\Omega\left(K^{22}\right)$.
+In a concurrent line of work, researchers work on deriving information-theoretic bounds on the sample complexity of this problem irrespective of their time and memory complexity.
+Recently, optimal information-theoretic sample complexity bounds are derived for the noiseless case where Maximum Likelihood Estimator (MLE) is used.
+The output of MLE for this problem is the minimum volume simplex which contains all the samples which runs in exponential time\footnote{Finding a polynomial algorithm with provable guarantees that comes with a reasonable dependency on $K$ is still an open problem.}. \citet{najafi2021statistical} proved that MLE is a PAC-learning algorithm for finding a $K$-simplex with an asymptotically decreasing Total Variation (TV) distance from the true one.
+They showed that a maximum of $\tilde{\Omega}\left(K^2/\varepsilon \right)$ (Logarithmic terms are ignored) samples are sufficient to estimate the true simplex up to a TV distance of $\varepsilon>0$.
+However, the noiseless case is unrealistic since we do not have access to clean data in real-world situations.
+On the other hand, the minimum-volume inclusive simplex which is proposed by \citet{najafi2021statistical} is no longer a valid solution when samples are noisy, since the corrupted samples are not necessarily contained inside the true simplex.

 In this work, we aim at finding the information-theoretic sample complexity of learning simplices in noisy regimes.
-Mathematically speaking, samples are generated from the following equation:
+Mathematically speaking, we assume samples are generated according to the following equation: